AnswerDotAI/fastcdp-chrome/README.md

 2. Open `chrome://extensions` in Chrome
 3. Toggle **Developer mode** (top right)
 4. Click **Load unpacked** and select this directory
-5. The extension icon should appear — it runs automatically on `localhost`
+5. The extension icon should appear — it runs automatically on `solve.it.com`

-The extension injects into pages served from `localhost` (where Solveit runs).
+The extension injects into pages served from `solve.it.com`.
 No configuration needed.

 ## Architecture